Note: This sculpture is no longer there. However, as we love unusual places and things, we’ll leave this up as a memory

 It was a hot and humid Saturday morning in July.
-I’d left my B&B to set out on my first day of explorations around Venice, which included walking over the Rialto Bridge, perusing the gondolas piled full of books at Libreria Acqua Alta, and having a delicious lunch (which naturally, included a Bellini) at AMO.
+I’d left my B&B to set out on my first day of exploring Venice, which included walking over the Rialto Bridge, perusing the gondolas piled full of books at Libreria Acqua Alta, and having a delicious lunch (which naturally, included a Bellini!) at AMO.

 On my way to the Rialto Bridge, I spied the massive hands sculpture across the canal from the fish market and went into a frenzy, taking loads of pictures, and just staring at the sculpture in wonder.
 When you first see it, you think “Cool, a pair of hands coming out of the water!
 My photos of this are going to do well on Instagram.”
-But of course, I was curious to know much more – what did the sculpture represent and why was it there?
+But of course, I was curious to know much more, such what did the sculpture represent and why was it there?

 The Surprising Hands Sculpture in the Venice Grand Canal

 Designed by Spanish artist, Lorenzo Quinn, the art installation was created in a collaboration with the City of Venice and London’s Halcyon Gallery.
 Construction on the piece was completed on May 12, 2017, just in time for the 2017 Venice Biennale.